contest-framework/server-old/README.md

 Tertestrial consists of a server (in this repository) and a number of editor plugins.
-The editor plugins send commands to the server via a named pipe `tertestrial.tmp` in the directory where you start the server (typically the base directory of the code base you are working on).
+The editor plugins send commands to the server via a named pipe `.tertestrial.tmp` in the directory where you start the server (typically the base directory of the code base you are working on).
 Tertestrial removes this pipe when stopping.